API Reference

 A dictionary with keyword arguments for creating an option for the tuple.

-handle_collection(type_args_maker: TypeArgsMaker, types: Tuple[Any, ...], default: List[Any] | None, is_optional: bool) Dict[str, Any][source]#
+handle_collection(type_args_maker: TypeArgsMaker, types: tuple[Any, ...], default: list[Any] | None, is_optional: bool) dict[str, Any][source]

 Handle collections, add options to allow multiple values and to collect them in a list/collection.